Spotting potential signs of dyslexia in primary school children

 • Difficulty with dates - this can include struggling to remember what day of the week it is, months or seasons of the year, or even their birth date

-Potential signs of dyslexia with reading or writing
+Signs of dyslexia in reading and writing

-Poor or inconsistent spelling - including regular or noticeable misuse of punctuation
+• Poor or inconsistent spelling - including regular or noticeable misuse of punctuation

-Struggling with handwriting or presentation - this can include poor handwriting with a greater-than-usual number of ‘reversals’, where the shape of certain letters are flipped.
+• Struggling with handwriting or presentation - this can include poor handwriting with a greater-than-usual number of ‘reversals’, where the shape of certain letters are flipped.
 It also encompasses badly formed letters or writing in all caps.
 Dyslexic students may also experience some difficulty in blending letters together

-Unusual sequencing of letters or words - as well as rearranging the order of certain words within sentences, pupils may also miss out words when reading, or add extra words
+• Unusual sequencing of letters or words - as well as rearranging the order of certain words within sentences, pupils may also miss out words when reading, or add extra words

-Low confidence with reading and writing - affected pupils may have difficulty with reading certain fonts, or show a hesitancy to read aloud (whether alone, or in a group or classroom setting)
+• Low confidence with reading and writing - affected pupils may have difficulty with reading certain fonts, or show a hesitancy to read aloud (whether alone, or in a group or classroom setting)

-Potential signs of dyslexia with speaking
+Signs of dyslexia when speaking

 • Slow spoken language - pupils may speak noticeably slowly compared to their peers, or exhibit difficulty in getting certain words in the right order within sentences